Chapter 24: One for All

 "Yes, I am."

 Lucius noted with interest that Shacklebolt carefully wrote down the question and the answer.
-Judging by the barely visible glow when he put the stop mark, the parchment was charmed against later additions and other machinations.
+Judging by the barely visible glow that appeared when he put the stop mark, the parchment was charmed against later additions and other manipulations.

 "Did you," he continued calmly, "conduct a category B restricted ritual on the night from October 31st to November 1st?"

-"Is it true that this action was caused by concern for Mr. Potter's safety?"
+"Is it true that this action was caused by your concern for Mr. Potter's safety?"

-Now Lucius allowed himself a little smile, as he knew now exactly what Shacklebolt was aiming at.
+Now Lucius allowed himself a small smile, as he knew now exactly what Shacklebolt was aiming at.

 "Yes, it is definitely so."

-"Do you have a serious reason to think that there is a threat to Mr. Potter's life and health?"
+"Do you have any serious reason to think that there is a threat to Mr. Potter's life and health?"